 Along the way he earned masters in both Psychology and Theology and is currently enrolled in Pacifica Graduate Institute's Depth Psychology PHD program, with an emphasis in community Ecopsychology and Liberation Psychology (Pacifica's CLE Track).
 He has served churches in New Jersey, Brooklyn (NY), and Arizona.

 Andrew has been formed through meaningful ministry experiences from Capitol Hill, to the United Nations, congregations along the Pacific Coast, and churches in the Southwest.
 He has served United Church of Christ and United Methodist congregations.
 Here at Desert Palm Andrew shepherds our youth, young adults, and our UCC at ASU campus ministry.
-Andrew is a Member in Discernment and is working towards ordination in the United Church of Christ.
+Andrew is approved for ordination pending a call in the United Church of Christ.

 Andrew received a Bachelor of Arts Degree in Philosophy from Rockhurst University, a Jesuit University in his hometown of Kansas City, Missouri and a Certificate in Religion, Activism, and Social Justice from Claremont School of Theology in Claremont, California.
 Andrew and his husband Ashton, who he met while traveling for ministry work, live in Scottsdale, Arizona and enjoy traveling together.
 Andrew is a vegetarian of 17 years and enjoys writing and hiking.

 IN THE BEGINNING there were the Reverend Donald Arey and Lois Arey.